stefperf/ayto/README.md

 Both implemented variants of the solver performed more or less equally:
 - Either solver won 100 out of 100 randomly chosen test games, i.e. 100.00% of them.
 - On my MacBook Air with processor 2.2 GHz Dual-Core Intel Core i7, either solver takes about 1 minute on average to solve a game.
-- On average over all test games, either solver won in about 8 in-game days, with the entropy-ranking variant doing slighly better.
+- On average over all test games, either solver won in about 8 in-game days, with the frequency vector-ranking variant doing slighly better.
 For more details, please see the test outputs.

 ACKNOWLEDGEMENTS